 Through broadening the scope of species examined, extending my findings into our evolutionary past and by developing research paradigms that can be applied non-linguistically, I aim to probe the origins of cumulative culture in human ontogeny and phylogeny, as well as the distribution of cumulative culture across the animal kingdom.

-Other topics I study include potential physiological reasons for chimpanzee hunting behaviour and the evolution of human cooperation (especially of reputation-based cooperation).
+Other topics I study include potential physiological reasons for chimpanzee hunting behaviour (a behavioural ecological perspective on their hunting) and the evolution of human-like cooperation (especially of reputation-based cooperation).

 For comments of any sort please go to the "Contact" section.
 Thank you.